-How can MarinaTex help the environment?
+How can Lucy's invention help the environment?

-Our current world is dependent upon single use plastic in our everyday lives.
-The lifespan of plastic is not suited for this purpose - it is estimated that a plastic bottle may take 450 years to biodegrade!
-With endless waste building up at landfill sites it is becoming more and more urgent to find new materials to replace plastic which do not have the same environmental footprint.
+Lucy's material is an alternative to single use plastic, a huge part of life today - Many supermarkets have plastic on every shelf.
+Unfortunately most plastic is used once and then thrown away.
+It is estimated that a plastic bottle may take 450 years to biodegrade, with endless waste building up at landfill sites it is important to find new materials to replace plastic which do not have the same impact on the environment.